What does Martin Lewis think about equity release?

 In conclusion, Martin Lewis makes some good points that readers and viewers could find helpful.
 I would say that the information he provides is a good place to start, but you should do further research and when you’re ready, speak to a qualified equity release adviser to help you decide whether it's right for you.

 Releasing equity is a big decision.
-You may find it useful to use the calculator to understand how much cash you could release from your home and then speak with an adviser.
-Over50choices work in association with Age Partnership who are a leading UK broker.
+You may find it useful to use our calculator to understand how much cash you could release from your home and then speak with an adviser.
+Over50choices works in association with Age Partnership who are a leading UK broker.
 Whether you have just started looking or you are in a position to proceed, they will be happy to answer any questions you may have and discuss how equity release could work for you.

 If you're starting to think about funeral planning, you may also be interested in what Martin Lewis thinks about prepaid funeral plans.